JEIT25/CSUCC-QRConnect-Streamlined-Academic-Event-Sign-in-System/README.md

-THINGS TO DO BEFORE INSTALLING COMPOSER PACKAGES:
+## THINGS TO DO BEFORE INSTALLING COMPOSER PACKAGES:

-Ensure that xampp is intalled on localmachine , download here -> https://www.apachefriends.org/download.html

 This guide provides step-by-step instructions for installing Tesseract OCR on a Windows system and adding it to the system path.
 ## Installing Tesseract OCR on Windows

 1. **Download Tesseract Installer**: